SiyuanYan1/ISIC2024_Baselines/README.md

 ### Key Findings

 - The non-weighted ResNet50 model achieves high specificity but fails to detect any malignant cases (0% sensitivity).
-- Weighted sampling significantly improves sensitivity for both ResNet50 and EfficientNet models.
+- Weighted sampling significantly improves sensitivity for models.
 - The weighted ResNet50 model shows the best balance between specificity and sensitivity.
-- EfficientNet with weighted sampling performs well, but slightly less than the weighted ResNet50.

 ### Future Directions